laravel/docs/mix.md

 <a name="custom-webpack-configuration"></a>
 ### Custom Webpack Configuration

-Behind the scenes, Laravel Mix references a pre-configured `webpack.config.js` file to get you up and running as quickly as possible.
-Occasionally, you may need to manually modify this file.
+Occasionally, you may need to manually modify the underlying Webpack configuration.
 For example, you might have a special loader or plugin that needs to be referenced.
-In such instances, you have two choices:

-<a name="merging-custom-configuration"></a>
-#### Merging Custom Configuration

 Mix provides a useful `webpackConfig` method that allows you to merge any short Webpack configuration overrides.
-This is a particularly appealing choice, as it doesn't require you to copy and maintain your own copy of the `webpack.config.js` file.
+This is particularly appealing, as it doesn't require you to copy and maintain your own copy of the `webpack.config.js` file.
 The `webpackConfig` method accepts an object, which should contain any [Webpack-specific configuration](https://webpack.js.org/configuration/) that you wish to apply.

     mix.webpackConfig({
         resolve: {